 A newsletter is currently sent out two to three times a year with details of any new safaris, workshops, publications, exhibitions, art fairs or other projects.
 Please contact Richard if you would like your email to be added to the mailing list.

-Due to other commitments, I am not lining up any safaris for 2018.
-However, please do contact me to register your interest for 2019 as I am intending to arrange at least two for next year.
-The details below of safari itineraries from the past serve as typical examples.
+Due to other commitments, I am not lining up any further safaris for 2019.
+However, please do contact me to register any interest for 2020.

-Kenya - the prime reserves of Amboseli and the Maasai Mara.
+Kenya - the prime reserves of Amboseli and the Maasai Mara - February 2020.

 On this 8-day photography safari we visit two of Africa’s most famous reserves, which provide unrivalled opportunities to photograph the continent’s most iconic wildlife in wonderful and dramatic settings.